cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 Software that facilitates encrypted communication between two endpoints.
 Questions
 1. Which of the following doesn’t define a method of transmitting data that violates a security policy?
 A. Backdoor channel
-B. Sessionhijacking C. Covert channel
+B. Sessionhijacking C. convert channel
 D. Overt channel
 2. Which virus type is only executed when a specific condition is met?
 A. Sparse infector
 B. Multipartite